aaryaahmed56/DiscreteLog.jl/README.md

 # DiscreteLog.jl

 A work-in-progress julia package for the degree 2-to-3 and degree 3-to-4 procedures from:

 https://eprint.iacr.org/2019/751.pdf

-Implements general as well as finite field elliptic curve point arithmetic, divisors on elliptic curves (associated et al.) and models of elliptic curves with a specific divisor and points on them of a fixed degree.
+Implements general as well as finite field elliptic curve homogeneous point arithmetic, divisors on elliptic curves (associated et al.) and models of elliptic curves with a specific divisor and points on them of a fixed degree.

 ## Dependencies
 [AbstractAlgebra.jl](https://github.com/wbhart/AbstractAlgebra.jl)